shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 -   You will download another dataset file from this workshop to load into your APEX app.
 You can download it by clicking on the following text link: [Download US_CENSUS.csv here](./files/US_CENSUS.csv).

--   Then, open your browser window and navigate back to the **Data Workshop** section in APEX to then click **Load Data** again for this new file.
+-   Then, open your browser window back up and navigate back to the **Data Workshop** section in APEX where we last left off.
+Then click **Load Data** again for this new file.

 ![](./images/Part_2_Step_6_3.png " ")

 -   Choose **US_CENSUS.csv** as the data file to create a table.
 When loading in this table, keep the table options as shown below.
+Then, click **Load Data** for this file.

 ![](./images/Part_2_Step_6_18.png " ")

--   Confirm that the two data files you loaded have been imported as tables.
+-   Confirm that the two data files you loaded have been imported as tables after loading the data.
+You can do this by clicking on "View Table" and then on the left of your screen you can see a column with the datasets you have just imported.

 ![](./images/Part_2_Step_6_17.png " ")